TonichaB/Trivia-Quiz/README.md

 Visit the live website [here!](https://tonichab.github.io/Trivia-Quiz/)

-Quiz Night is an online trivia quiz for users wanting to test their general knowledge.
+Quiz Night is an online trivia quiz for users wanting to have fun with friends testing their general knowledge.
+The objective is to try and answer multiple choice questions correctly

 ![responsive website example image] ()